sultanbaev/youtube_mp3_download_and_tag/README.md

 # youtube mp3 download and tag

 Windows version is ready to use.
-You can use it on Linux after some preparetions:
+You can use it on Linux after some preparations:

 1. Install youtube-dl (http://rg3.github.io/youtube-dl/)
 2. Install id3mtag (https://squell.github.io/id3/#getting-it)